 Let's start with the basics.

-Like any other project management, the two most popular approaches are Agile & Waterfall.
+Like any other project management, the two most popular approaches are agile and waterfall.

 A waterfall product roadmap communicates a long-term commitment to building specific features on a set timeline.
 However, an agile roadmap accommodates inevitable changes while still committing to getting meaningful work done.
 It communicates a short-term plan for achieving product goals, with the flexibility to adjust that plan according to customer value.

-Most of the businesses are always keen on taking the agile approach and the major reason for that is the flexibility that comes with Agile planning.
+Most businesses are always keen on taking the agile approach and the major reason for that is the flexibility that comes with agile planning.
 It can look something like this:

-Let's dig in a little deeper to understand the agile product roadmap in-depth.
+Let's dig in a deeper to understand the agile product roadmap in-depth.

 Agile Product Roadmap

 Agile product roadmaps help outline the product development strategies for agile teams.
 An agile product roadmap is used in product development when agile teams are working on different aspects of a product when priorities and strategies are subject to change.

 Here are the core components of a product roadmap that one should be familiar with while building one for their business.